Upgrade deadline: regular support ends 11 August 2026

 The hosting side of the upgrade

 A Magento version upgrade is never just application code.
-Each release line has its own system requirements — PHP version, search engine, cache backend, database — and moving up a line usually means moving the stack too.
+Each release line has its own system requirements: PHP version, search engine, cache backend, database.
+Moving up a line usually means moving the stack too.
 2.4.8 expects a newer PHP than many 2.4.6-era servers run; 2.4.9 goes further, requiring OpenSearch 3, PHP 8.4/8.5, MySQL 8.4 and swapping Redis for Valkey.
 We keep a current reference of the Magento 2 server prerequisites for each version if you want to check your target against your current server.

 This is where upgrades quietly stall.
 The application work finishes on staging, and then it turns out the production host can't provide the required PHP version, or doesn't offer OpenSearch, or won't touch the cache backend.
 If your host can't run the target stack, no amount of application work gets you over the line.
 Confirm this before the project starts, not at deployment time.